-Jo was appointed Minister of State for Universities, Science, Research and Innovation after the General Election in June 2017.
+Jo was re-appointed Minister of State for Universities, Science, Research and Innovation after the General Election in June 2017.
 The role is split between the Department for Business, Energy & Industrial Strategy and the Department for Education.

 Jo served under David Cameron from May 2015 to July 2016 as Minister of State for Universities and Science and retained this position when Theresa May became Prime Minister in July 2016.

 Jo was appointed Head of the Number 10 Policy Unit and Chair of the Prime Minister's Policy Board in April 2013.
 In July 2014, he was made Minister of State for the Cabinet Office.